Science, Risks, Impacts and Governance Associated with Sustainable Development in Different Regions of the World

 • Laura Gallardo: Center for Climate and Resilience Research (CR2), Universidad de Chile.
 IPCC bureau member.

-• James Crafwford: NASA’s Langley Research Center.
+• James Crawford: NASA Langley Research Center.

-• Steve Brown: NOAA Chemical Sciences Laboratory, NOAA, Boulder.
+• Steve Brown: NOAA Chemical Sciences Laboratory.

 • Rebecca Garland: University of Pretoria, South Africa.